Nokukhanya-Mitane/airbnb-clone-repository/README.md

 - **Search and Filtering** (Planned)
   Provides users with the ability to search properties by location, price range, and availability.
 Advanced filters like amenities and ratings will enhance search accuracy and user convenience.

+  Securing the backend APIs of the AirBnB Clone is essential to protect sensitive data, prevent unauthorized access, and ensure a safe experience for users.
+The following security measures will be implemented throughout the project:

+- **Authentication**
+  Verifies the identity of users through secure login mechanisms (e.g., email and password with hashed storage).
+Authentication ensures that only registered users can access protected endpoints and prevents impersonation.

+- **Authorization**
+  Determines what actions a user is allowed to perform based on their role (e.g., guest, host, admin).
+This prevents users from accessing or modifying data that does not belong to them (e.g., a guest trying to edit a host's property).

+- **Input Validation and Sanitization**
+  Ensures that all incoming data is properly validated and cleaned before being processed.
+This helps prevent common vulnerabilities such as SQL injection, XSS (Cross-Site Scripting), and data corruption.

+- **Rate Limiting**
+  Limits the number of API requests a user or IP address can make within a certain time frame.
+This protects the system from brute force attacks, abuse, and denial-of-service (DoS) threats.

+- **Data Encryption**
+  Sensitive data such as passwords and payment information will be encrypted in transit (via HTTPS) and at rest where applicable.
+This prevents data leakage during network transmission or server compromise.

+- **Token-Based Access (e.g., JWT)**
+  Secure tokens will be used to manage authenticated sessions.
+This allows stateless authentication and ensures that user sessions are securely managed across multiple API requests.

+### Why Security is Crucial

+- **Protecting User Data:** User information, including personal details and passwords, must be secured to maintain trust and comply with data protection standards.
+- **Securing Payments:** Payment data and transaction records are highly sensitive and must be handled securely to prevent fraud or theft.
+- **Preventing Unauthorized Access:** Ensures that users can only access the data and features that they are permitted to, reducing the risk of data leaks or manipulation.
+- **Ensuring Platform Integrity:** Security safeguards help keep the platform stable, reliable, and free from abuse or malicious activity.